xetdata/xetcache/README.md

 If using LFS, you can just directly commit and push the cache files in the `xmemo` folder.

-However, if using Github we recommend the use of [Xethub's extensions to Github](https://xetdata.com) for performance and the ability to lazily fetch cached objects.
+However, if using GitHub we recommend the use of [XetHub's extensions to GitHub](https://xetdata.com) for performance and the ability to lazily fetch cached objects.

-For instance, a repository with the Xethub extension will allow you to lazy clone the repository with
+For instance, a repository with the XetHub extension will allow you to lazy clone the repository with
 ```
 git xet clone --lazy [repo]